 Luis Carrion is an attorney with the IP firm Renner, Otto, Boiselle & Sklar.
 A licensed engineer, he has handled patent matters in the fields of telecommunication systems, uninterruptible (data center and telco) power supplies, fluorescent lighting and ballasts, digital signal processing, audio signal processing, welding equipment, audience response systems, computer programs, software-based control systems, electrical circuits, optical devices, computer hardware, remote monitoring, and mechanical assemblies.
 A graduate of The Ohio State University and Cleveland-Marshall College of Law, he teaches Legal Drafting: Patent Prepartion at Cleveland-Marshall.

 Claire Cahoon Curtis teaches Advanced Brief Writing at Cleveland-Marshall.
 She received her law degree from Capital University and her B.A. from Otterbein College.
-Currently an associate with Dreyfuss Williams, her practice is focused on health care and ERISA-related litigation on behalf of Ohio hospitals.
-Prior to joining Dreyfuss Williams, she was a state public defender with the office of the Ohio Public Defender, working primarily on appellate and post-conviction litigation in state course and federal habeas actions.
+Currently a Research and Writing Attorney with the Federal Public Defender in the Northern District of Ohio, her practice is focused on appellate and post-conviction litigation and complex trial-level motion practice.
+Prior to joining the Federal Public Defender, Ms. Curtis worked for several civil litigation firms in Cleveland.
+She began her career at the Ohio Public Defender, working primarily on appeals and federal habeas matters for state inmates.

 Adam Davis co-teaches Trial Team Competition with Julian Emerson.
 He is an Associate at the Reminger law firm.
 Mr. Davis focuses his legal practice in the areas of medical malpractice, commercial transportation, and general liability litigation.
 He has experience handling all aspects of litigation, including pleadings, motion practice, discovery, trial preparation and trial.
 He is a member of various professional associations including The Ohio State Bar Association, the Cleveland Metropolitan Bar Association, and the American Association for Justice.
 A graduate of Miami University, he received his J.D. from Cleveland State University.